How do manatees stay hydrated?

 Generally, manatees take advantage of every freshwater source.
 River mouths, which stream drinkable water into marine and estuarine environments, are important underwater oases for these gentle giants.
 Rainwater is another source of hydration.
 Thanks to the buoyancy of saltwater, fresh rain collects on the surface.
 Manatees then swoop up and vacuum it in.
 Sometimes they don’t wait for the rain to end.
 Instead, they float belly-up and open wide.

-These freshwater pockets support manatees by allowing them remain in marine and estuarine environments without having to spend time and energy migrating back to fresh water.
+These freshwater pockets support manatees by allowing them to remain in marine and estuarine environments without having to spend time and energy migrating back to fresh water.

 But neither river mouths nor wet seasons are fully reliable sources of hydration.
 So, they graze aquatic plants, some of which are highly concentrated with water or salt.
 And manatees are intuitive about what they consume.
 Studies have shown they actually avoid salty greens when already dehydrated—similar to how thirsty humans may go for fruit over chips.
 They instead snack on water-concentrated vegetation, also hydrating through it.